Getting an Interview

 I applied online.
 The process took 2 weeks – interviewed at Bloomingdale's (Wayne, NJ) in January 2012.

 I interviewed with a HR person and a store manager in 2 separate 1:1 interviews.
 The questions were pretty random and the interview lasted for about 45mins.
 After which I had to return for an interview with another manager in a week.

 Questions were: Why do you want to want for Bloomingdale, they asked a lot about retail experience so that's definitely important. .
 The store itself is not very busy so you won't have to worry about a rush of customers.
 People seemed very polite and warm.
 The second interview consisted of a personality/compatibility questionnaire which was administered by the interviewer.

-I applied through other source and the process took a day – interviewed at Bloomingdale's in May 2011.
+I applied through other source.
+The process took 1 day – interviewed at Bloomingdale's (Chicago, IL) in May 2011.

 He basically said that although I'd had retail and management experience (8 years), I did not have "high end" experience, something the job description did not list.
 He reinforced the fact that no one would be accepted into the SMiT position without such 'high end' experience.
 He urged me to reapply as a sales associate (this for someone's who've managed 4 different retail chains).
 The only difference between what I'd done in the past and what I was to do now was keeping a client book, although I'd done that in the past as well.
 Apparently, that alone was important to rule me out of the candidacy.

 He was however very engaging and seemed to love the company and her job.
 The staff, who greeted me before my interview was also very friendly.